BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 In order to establish the common ground, OCI came out (For more information see: OCI (Open Container Initiative): https://www.opencontainers.org).
 However, this standardization does not implicitly state how a container management should function, rather it states how to run a file-system bundle or such.

-In this project, we study the differences in the popular runtimes such as Docker, containerd and implement an interoperable solution that interface common container lifecycle-management functionalities.
+In this project, we study the differences in the popular runtimes such as Docker, containerd and implement an interoperable solution that interfaces common container lifecycle-management functionalities.

 ** **